AdityaS8218/CovidTestCenterScheduler/readme.md

 Covid Test Center Scheduler

- Description -
+ Description :-

 This project is a simple C++ application that manages Covid test appointment scheduling.
 It uses a priority queue to ensure patients with higher priority are scheduled first.
 The system allows:

-Booking new slots
+-Booking new slots

-Viewing the schedule
+-Viewing the schedule

-Exporting data to a CSV file
+-Exporting data to a CSV file

- Features
+ Features :-

-Book a Slot - Add patient details (name, age, priority).
+ 1 Book a Slot - Add patient details (name, age, priority).

-View Schedule - Display patients sorted by priority.
+ 2 View Schedule - Display patients sorted by priority.

-Export to CSV - Save the schedule for records.
+ 3 Export to CSV - Save the schedule for records.

-Priority Queue System → Higher priority patients are seen first.
+ 4 Priority Queue System → Higher priority patients are seen first.

- How to Run
+ How to Run :-

-Make sure you have a C++ compiler (like g++).
+ 1 Make sure you have a C++ compiler (like g++).

-Clone this repository:
+ 2 Clone this repository:
 git clone https://github.com/AdityaS8218/CovidTestCenterScheduler.git

 cd CovidTestCenterScheduler

-Compile the program:
+ 3 Compile the program:

 g++ main.cpp -o scheduler

-Run the executable:
+ 4 Run the executable:

 ./scheduler

 Project Structure

 CovidTestCenterScheduler/
- main.cpp → Source code
+- main.cpp → Source code
- .gitignore → Ignored files list
+- .gitignore → Ignored files list
- README.md → Project documentation
+- README.md → Project documentation
- appointments.csv → Exported schedule (generated after running)
+- appointments.csv → Exported schedule (generated after running)

-Example Output
+Example Output :-

 Covid Test Center Scheduler

-Book a Slot
+1.Book a Slot

-View Schedule
+2.View Schedule

-Export to CSV
+3.Export to CSV

-Exit
+4.Exit
 Enter choice:

-What I Have Done
+What I Have Done :-

-Implemented patient scheduling using priority queue.
+-Implemented patient scheduling using priority queue.

-Added timestamp to each booking.
+-Added timestamp to each booking.

-Enabled CSV export for reports.
+-Enabled CSV export for reports.

-Designed a simple menu-driven interface.
+-Designed a simple menu-driven interface.

- License
+ License :-

 This project is open-source.
 You are free to use and modify it.